aylinayt/PolypDetection/README.md

 - **DINO (Self-Distillation with No Labels):** A self-supervised learning method that enhances the performance of the Vision Transformer.

 ### Model Architecture and Explanation
-The model architecture is designed to leverage the strengths of both ViT and DINO.
-The spatial encoder used in this model has pretrained weights from the team I did my internship with, which were frozen during training to retain their learned features.
+The model architecture is designed to leverage the strengths of both **ViT and DINO**.
+The spatial encoder used in this model has **pretrained weights** from the team I did my internship with, which were frozen during training to retain their learned features.
 ![image](https://github.com/user-attachments/assets/40dc672f-cfd1-44a7-a27a-2774a067e18f)